jamie-allen/effective_actors/preso/presentation.md

 * Debugging becomes very difficult

 !SLIDE transition=blindY
+# Actor Behavior

+* Actors handling messages should only:
+	* handle messages
+	* Delegate messages
+	* Forward messages
+	* Supervise supervisors under them

+!SLIDE transition=blindY
 # Supervision
+.notes Any actor with child actors is responsible for supervising them, even if those child actors are supervisors themselves.
+You shouldn't necessarily let that parent actor try to supervise all actors below it, but try to create "failure zones" by actor type.
+If a Customer actor has multiple devices and multiple accounts below it, it should have a DeviceSupervisor and an AccountSupervisor between them, not supervise all directly.

+* Every non-leaf node is technically a supervisor
+* Create explicit supervisors under each node for each type of child to be managed
 * Supervisors should do nothing except manage their actors
-* Actors handling messages should only handle messages
-* Create a supervisor at every level of your hierarchy

 !SLIDE transition=blindY
 # Conflated Supervisors